dailymotion/asteroid/README.md

 $ git clone https://github.com/dailymotion/asteroid.git
 ```

-Once you have it in your folder, just compile it with:
+Once you have it in your folder, just build it with:
 ```
 go build -o asteroid ./cmd/asteroid
 ```